briancroxall/borderwaters/README.md

 As mentioned, code contributions were made by [Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/), Associate Research Professor of Digital Humanities at BYU.
 [Rob Reynolds](https://humanities.byu.edu/person/rob-reynolds/), Assistant Professor of Digital Humanities at BYU, provided significant advice about all things Python along the way.

+## License
+Code in this repository is licensed with a **[insert license here]**.
+Text in this repository is licensed with a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

 ## Peer Review
 **_Draft statement:_ This documentation in this repo was peer-reviewed by [Rebecca Sutton Koeser](https://rlskoeser.github.io/), Lead Developer at [The Center for Digital Humanities](https://cdh.princeton.edu/) at Princeton University.
 The code itself was not reviewed since, at the time of review, the book was in press.**